 Bitter Lake is a freshwater lake located in King County, Washington.
 At an elevation of 440 ft. and 15.8 acres, it's home to several species of fish, including rock bass, rainbow trout, brown bullhead and largemouth bass.
 Bitter Lake provides good shoreline access.Stocked Fish: Rainbow

 Bitter Lake has been historically stocked with rainbow.
 The largest rainbow ever stocked is 0.48 lbs.
-This year so far, there has been 1 stockings of rainbow at an average of 0.48 lbs.
 In the past, Bitter Lake stocked thousands of rainbow averaging 0.43 lbs.

 |April 21, 2020||1512||Rainbow @ 0.48lbs|

 Get a next-day email alert when this lake get stocked!

 Bitter Lake provides good opportunities for rock bass and rainbow trout.
 There is also a chance to catch brown bullhead and largemouth bass throughout the year.

 An modestly traveled lake, there has been some successful reports by anglers at Bitter Lake over the past few years.

 Anglers reported the most success with largemouth bass.
 Rainbow trout is also a popular species to fish for at Bitter Lake.

 There are a number of similar sized lakes relatively close to Bitter Lake, including

 Haller Lake, Echo Lake, Lake Washington, Lake Serene and Stickney Lake.